 - A. Unit(s) furnished and installed shall be packaged outdoor air unit(s) as scheduled on contract documents and described in these specifications.
-Unit(s) shall be designed for dehumidification, cooling and/or heating.
+Unit(s) shall be designed for dehumidification, cooling and/or heating of 100% Outdoor Air.
 For dehumidification and cooling modes the evaporator temperature shall be monitored, reported at unit controller.
 Compressor controls shall modulate capacity to maintain evaporator leaving set point.
 Hot Gas Bypass shall not be used to control compressor capacity.
 Compressor Hot Gas Reheat (HGRH) shall be factory installed.
 To prevent rehydration of evaporator condensate the reheat coil face shall be located a minimum of 6" downstream from the leaving face of the evaporator coil.
 Heating system shall include modulating controls.
-Compressor on-off only or primary heating on-off only controls shall not be acceptable control strategies. - B. Unit(s) shall have labels, decals, and/or tags to aid in the service of the unit and indicate caution areas. - 2.03 CABINET - A. Cabinet panels: 2" double-wall foamed panel construction throughout the indoor section of unit to provide nonporous, cleanable interior stainless steel surfaces.
-All interior seams exposed to airflow shall be sealed.
+Compressor on-off only or primary heating on-off only controls shall not be acceptable control strategies. - B. Unit(s) shall have labels, decals, and/or tags to aid in the service of the unit and indicate caution areas. - C. Unit discharge airflow configuration shall be as shown on the plans.